-Choosing Your Investments: You select how to invest all contributions made to the DC Plan Component of the Hybrid Plan.
+You select how to invest all contributions made to the DC Component of the Hybrid Plan on your behalf.
 The investment choices are the same as they are for the VRP.
-For information about your investment choices, please visit https://nb.fidelity.com/public/nb/umretirement/home and select the Plans & Investments tab, then Investments tab, then
+For information about your investment choices, please visit umurl.us/Fidelity.

 It is important that you access your account within the first 30 days of your employment so you can make your investment selection.
 If you do not make a selection, your investments will be placed in a University-selected default investment.
-However, you may make changes to your investment selections at any time online at https://nb.fidelity.com/public/nb/umretirement/home or by calling 1-800-343-0860.
+However, you may make changes to your investment selections at any time online at umurl.us/Fidelity or by calling 1-800-343-0860.

-If you are unsure how to invest your contributions, Fidelity retirement representatives are available to meet one-on-one to assist you.
-Schedule a free appointment by visiting https://nb.fidelity.com/public/nb/umretirement/contactus/schedule-a-meeting or calling 1-800-343-0860.
+If you are unsure how to invest your contributions, Fidelity Workplace Financial Consultants are available to meet one-on-one to assist you.
+Schedule a free appointment by visiting umurl.us/retconsult or calling 1-800-343-0860.

 There are many investment options.
 Each has varying degrees of return and financial risk.
 This summary is not intended to advise you on any investment risks or tax issues arising from investing in any of these options.
-You may wish to contact your tax advisor or legal counsel for assistance in determining which option best fits your long-term goals.
+You may wish to contact your tax advisor, financial advisor, or legal counsel for assistance in determining which option best fits your long-term goals.